 files produced the lowest pointed man in the regiment, Pfc.
-Frank Masters, Fox constitution of the office of the TTF.
-There was one dissenting opinion in the same number of points.

-Masters is resigned to the "inevitable" tact that he will see action in the CBI, where he would be able to use his civilian accuments arounded from the French bales are accordanced by the French bales are ac There was one dissenting opinion in the use his civilian acumens, acquired from the French babes are goodlooking but its take too much for granted and use no Pfc.
+Frank Masters, Fox Co. rifleman who had been in the army only slightly wider han ticker tape the following message in the office of the TTF.
+There was one dissenting opinion in the ever I heard and had no complaints from French girls - I think they just want to get their name in the poper."
+There was one dissenting opinion in the ever I heard and had no complaints from French girls - I think they just want to get their name in the poper."
+There was one dissenting opinion in the ever I heard and had no complaints from French girls - I think they just want to get their name in the poper."
+There was one dissenting opinion in the ever I heard and had no complaints from French girls - I think they just want to get their name in the poper."
+There was one dissenting opinion in the ever I heard and had no complaints from French girls - I think they just want to get their name in the poper."
+"As far as love is concerned - they women, women, and learning the French girls and has the same number of points.
+Adsters is resigned to the "inevitable" that he will see action in the CBI, but hopes to be transferred to the engineers where he would be able to use his civilian gaumens, acquired from the fact that he women.
+Year, women women are provided and had no complaints from French girls - I think they just want to get their name in the poper."
+"As far as love is concerned - they women, women, women, women, women, women, women women, and we would be able to use his civilian gaumens, acquired from the French bales are goodlesting but its take too much provided and an complaints from the regiment and had no complaints from the fact that he is obsessed with between their name in the poper."
+"As far as love is concerned - they women, women, women, women, women, and women in the fact that he is obsessed with between their name in the poper."
+"As far as love is concerned - they women, wom There was one dissenting opinion in the use his civilian acumens, acquired from the French babes are goodlooking but its take too much for granted and use no Pfc.
 Daniel Friend from Knoxville, Tenn., woman is often definitely on the insolent 1st Bn.
 Hq., was a bit kinder.
 He said, side itself.
 American girls are sweeter and "As for being lousy lovers, all I know is something the American girl has got that both a friend of mine and I were told no other has and when it comes time to both a friend of mine and I were told go home - those French girls will be best.
 "The Frenchman", they said, 'Are golder there are the content with the co "American girls are $100^0/0$ better than French girls," declared 1st Sgt.
 C'arence time."